FieryCod/holy-lambda/doc/1-02-getting-started.md

 > :information_source: In this example, the time reported by the lambda will be larger on the first execution (code start), something like 600ms or more.
 Subsequent invocations will be "warm" as long as the code isn't redeployed and AWS keeps the lambda alive.
 In this example, a "warm" execution will typically be <3ms.

-### Edit code in AWS
+### Edit Code in AWS Lambda

-From the Lambda code editor, select `code.cljc` and replace the existing say-hello and ExampleLambda functions with the following:
+From the Lambda code editor, select `code.cljc` and replace the existing `say-hello` and `ExampleLambda` functions with the following:

 ```clojure
 (defn say-hello